-Why is it worth creating an MVP?
+Why is it worth creating an MVP during website development?

 There’s a long list of benefits that come with building a minimum viable product before committing to the full scope of your project.